Grice-Lab/AlignerBoost/AlignerBoost/README.md

 Utility program summaries
 -------------------------
+Utility tools for manipulating common genomic data files, such as SAM/BAM, BED, WIG, VCF/gVCF and more.

 * sam2AbsCover   convert a SAM/BAM file to customized tab-delimited coverage file with absolute location coordinates
 * sam2RelCover   convert a SAM/BAM file to customized tab-delimited coverage file with relative position coordinates
 * sam2BinCover   convert a SAM/BAM file to customized tab-delimited coverage file with binned (%) coordinates